aspect-build/rules_lint/docs/linting.md

 We're working on a demo with https://aspect.build/workflows that automatically runs `bazel lint` as part of your CI and reports the results (including suggested fixes) to your GitHub Code Review thread.

+## Debugging

+Some linters honor the debug flag in this repo.
+To enable it, add a Bazel flag:
+`--@aspect_rules_lint//lint:debug`